-There were a lot of questions regarding ponyhair, haircalf or in industry terms, hair-on leather.
+There are a lot of questions regarding pony hair, haircalf, or in industry terms, hair-on leather.
 What the heck is it?
 Is it pony?
 Is it cow?
-Well, it is most commonly cow, although it can be done with buffalo or any other animal for that matter (shearling is the sheep version of this) but it is usually not actual pony.
-Basically, it is the hair side of the animal.
-It is considered a “pelt,” same as fur.
+Well, it is most commonly cow, although it can be done with buffalo or any other animal for that matter (shearling is the sheep version of this); but it is usually not actual pony.
+Basically, it’s the hair side of the animal.
+It’s considered a “pelt,” same as fur.

 The leather that we are most familiar with is actually the underside, the non-hair side of the skin.
-Haircalf (the most common term but in fashion pony hair is used to make it sound sexier) is more expensive than the average leather but the cost is in the finish of the hair, since it needs to be treated (chrome tanned is a process that gives the hair the super shiny sheen), most of the time it is cut down short (this is necessary for any use other than a rug, as in, in a cowboy’s house), and it is dyed.
-If you’ve ever been to a farm, I don’t need to tell you what the natural colors are – solid black, black and white, brown and white or tricolors of black, brown and white.
-It is dyed white first and any color or pattern can then be put on it, even metallic.
+Haircalf (the most common term, but in fashion, pony hair is used to make it sound sexier) is more expensive than the average leather.
+The cost is in the finish of the hair since it needs to be treated; chrome tanning is the process that gives the hair its super-shiny sheen.
+Most of the time it’s cut down short (this is necessary for any use other than that of a rug, as in the kind you expect to see in a cowboy’s house) and dyed.
+If you’ve ever been to a farm, I don’t need to tell you what the natural colors are – solid black, black and white, brown and white, or tricolors of black, brown and white.
+It’s dyed white first and any color or pattern can then be put on it, even a metallic one.
 As with leather, prices vary widely depending on how many of these treatments it has had.
-In general, the haircalf version is also more expensive than the leather counterpart because it is harder to work with during manufacturing.
+In general, the haircalf version is also more expensive than the leather counterpart because it’s harder to work with during manufacturing.

 The care for haircalf is pretty simple.
-Don’t get gum or oil on it and you can pretty much clean it nicely with a dry cloth.
-If you get something on it, use a slightly damp cloth but then dry it with a dry cloth immediately after.
+Don’t get gum or oil on it, and you can pretty much clean it nicely with a dry cloth.
+If you get something on it, use a slightly damp cloth, but then dry it with a dry cloth immediately after.
 Always go with the grain of the hair!
-It can also be sprayed with the same silicone spray for suede but whatever you do, stay away from Scotch Guard, even their warning says not to use it on anything other than fabric.
+It can also be sprayed with the same silicone spray for suede, but whatever you do, stay away from Scotch Guard (even their warning says not to use it on anything other than fabric).
 I guess the question you all want answered is now obvious.
-No, it is not considered exotic since it is just plain ole’ cow.
-But if you are looking for an alternative to humdrum leather, haircalf is definitely more unique and bold.
+No, it’s not considered exotic since it’s just plain ol’ cow.
+But if you’re looking for an alternative to humdrum leather, haircalf is definitely more unique and bold.